jdorama.com Forum Index

 A refreshing change from the average cop show.
 Often the cases where solved by a simple confession or even by accident, it's almost the anti-CSI.
 Healthy degree of cynicism of the vertical structure of the Japanese police system.
 The attempts at comedy didn't really work.

-Shika Otoko Awoniyoshi [鹿男あをによし]
+Shika Otoko Aoniyoshi [鹿男あをによし]

 Rating: 8/10 (Watched)